Farscape: Webisodes

-They haven't come to me with any specifics yet, and I don't read anything into that.
-But at Comic-Con, Brian discussed it and said, 'Yeah, we're still figuring it out.'
-The writers' strike happened immediately after that, ... and a lot of things went on hold, and it will take a little while before a number of things get going again.
+The 2008 writers' strike put a damper on the plans, and Browder said that it was too early to figure out to what extent he would be involved.
 At Comic-Con 2008, Rockne O'Bannon announced that the ongoing Farscape comic series would tie into the upcoming webisodes.
 The first comic was scheduled for release in November 2008.
 On 4 December 2008, O'Bannon told MTV "There's a new character that you'll meet in the very first comic book who ends up a significant player in the webisodes.
 Villain or hero?
 I'm not saying!"

 On 10 June 2009, Maureen Ryan of the Chicago Tribune announced via Twitter, "Farscape webisodes are 'still in play.' they're still being developed but not yet at script stage."

 At the 2009 San Diego Comic-Con, Brian Henson stated that the webisodes were "ready to go" but that they were still looking for financing on the project.

 At the 10th Anniversary Farscape Convention in Los Angeles, 2009, Brian Henson again stated that they are still waiting for funding.
 Ben Browder was asked how the fans could help with funding, and said he wasn't sure what could be done.

 The "Final Frelling Farscape Convention", was held on 17 November 2011 at the Marriott LAX hotel in Los Angeles.

+in 2012, a SYFY exec tweeted that the minisodes would not be financed.
+As of 2026, no webisodes have been released.